Reassessing Presidents and Prime Ministers in North America, Europe and Japan

 Chapter 4: The United Kingdom: Prime Ministerial Leadership and the Challenge of Governance

-Gillian Peele This chapter explores different dimensions of the overlapping phenomena of poor leadership and bad governance in the context of the United Kingdom.
+4. The United Kingdom: prime ministerial leadership and the challenge of governance Gillian Peele This chapter explores different dimensions of the overlapping phenomena of poor leadership and bad governance in the context of the United Kingdom.
 It argues that, while we can find many examples of poor leadership and bad governance in the United Kingdom, establishing clear patterns and correlations is not straightforward.
 Rather, we find certain themes relating to the quality of leadership and governance recurring in different forms at different periods.
 Although the changing political context means that these themes are not entirely constant, there is enough continuity to suggest that the United Kingdom, like other Western democracies, has been wrestling with problems of leadership and governance which have the potential to undermine the legitimacy and effectiveness of the political system as a whole.
 The concept of poor leadership as used throughout this volume focuses on aspects of ineffectiveness, inefficiency and related issues whereas bad governance is understood to refer to both bad policies and violations of the central norms of liberal democracy and more generally of public ethics.
 This ethical dimension of the concept of bad governance is more subtle than the various components of Kellerman’s model of ‘bad leadership’ (Kellerman 2004).
 Rather than involving callous, corrupt, insular or evil behaviour, my concern is that bad governance in the United Kingdom has increasingly involved the exploitation and manipulation of the advantages of office.
-Although this kind of unethical behaviour may be familiar, it may take novel forms as, for example, when the misleading distribution of information by government occurs...
+Although this kind of unethical behaviour may be familiar, it may take novel forms...

 You are not authenticated to view the full text of this chapter or article.